Top 10 Tips and Tricks to Master the Google Calendar

 In order to maximize the experience when using Google Calendar, you should consider making some little modifications that will clear up your calendar view.
 Users should first change to dim the unimportant past and future repetitive events.
 It’s a straightforward process to do; users just have to go to the “Settings” menu (by pressing “S”) and select from it one or both “Dim past events” and “Dim recurring future events” options.

 The second change is beneficial primarily if you use Google Calendar only at work.
 In this case, you should hide the weekends from your calendar view by checking the “Hide Weekends” box, which can be found in the “Settings” section.

 In order to make sure that you don’t miss any important events or meetings that are placed in your Google Calendar, you should know that there is a great and beneficial way in which you can be notified via SMS before an event starts.
 This is possible with the help of a little service named IFTTT, which stands for “If This Then That”.

 IFTTT is a free service that enables you to interconnect numerous mobiles and Internet services.
 If you want to benefit from Google Calendar SMS alerts, all you have to do is to sign up for the service mentioned above and make sure to activate the Calendar SMS recipe.

 Add Weather to your Google Calendar

-Google Calendar has many utilities and you can even turn it into weather forecast that you can consult every morning, when you check your agenda.
+Google Calendar has many utilities, and you can even turn it into a weather forecast that you can consult every morning when you check your schedule.
 In order to benefit from this great feature, you need to go to the Calendar’s settings and find the option called “Show weather based on your location”.